 We're making these Wireshark labs freely available to all (faculty, students, readers).
 They're available in both Word and PDF so you can add, modify, and delete content to suit your needs.
 They obviously represent a lot of work on our part.
 In return for use, we only ask the following:

-Wireshark labs: click on the links below to download a Wireshark lab on the given topic.
+The version 8.1 Wireshark labs have been significantly modernized and updated in 2021, and come with new Wireshark traces files taken in 2021.
+Click on the links below to download a Wireshark lab on the given topic.

 |ICMP||8.0 (PDF, Word)||7.0 (PDF, Word)|

 |802.11 WiFi||8.0 (PDF, Word)||7.0 (PDF, Word)|

 |SSL (currently being updated to TLS)||8.0 (PDF, Word)||7.0 (PDF, Word)|

 |Trace files(new trace files for 8.1; same trace files for 7, 8.0)||wireshark-traces-8.1.zip||wireshark-traces.zip||wireshark-traces.zip|